Liberty Mutual RightTrack® Review & Complaints

 Location data is gathered, however, and shown in a trip map in the app, which is provided for the user.
-The GPS system in the device can also be used to find the location of the car if it is stolen – or if you cannot recall where you parked.
+The GPS in the device can also be used to find the location of the car if it is stolen or if you cannot recall where you parked.

 Beyond personal use and discounts, the data that is collected is also used for internal research.
 Liberty Mutual does not share the data with any outside the company and promises to protect user privacy.

-Before mounting the device on the windshield, there are a few steps to follow in order to connect the two.
+Before mounting the device on the windshield, there are a few steps to follow to connect the two.

-In the Liberty Mutual app, select the vehicle on which you plan to use the device.
+In the app, select the vehicle on which you plan to use the device.
 Next, hold down the button found in the top corner of the tag for three seconds, at which point a red light should begin to flash.

 Then, confirm the linking of the tag in the app by making sure the serial number of the app matches the tag found by the app.
 With the activation complete, finalize the setup by attaching the device to the windshield.

 The app will run in the background and begin recording data when the tag device detects motion; there is no need to open it or do anything unless you need to switch from passenger to driver or vice versa.